 Prep time 30 minutes or less

-- 6-8 oz. of noodles, I used a package of these rice sticks (soaked in water method)
+- 4-5 oz. of rice noodles, I used about a half package of these rice sticks (soaked in water method)

 - 1 red pepper, thinly sliced